Pjottos/aivm/README.md

    The short and long term memory of the agent.
 Also used to pass sensory input and read output.
 - __Stack__
    A space for local variables in functions (see below).
+It consists of 256 8 byte values.
 - __Code__
    A collection of *functions* with one entry point.
 Functions have no arguments and do not return values, it is expected that information is shared through the memory.
 The entry